revil-O/homebridge-skodaconnect/README.md

 ## Basic Auth

-This is a fork from the original script written by nosrak113 (homebridge-bmw-i-remote)
+This is a fork from the original script written by gadget-man (homebridge-bmw-connected)

 These API calls are designed to allow you to interact with your SkodaConnect Account.
-They were reverse engineered from [the official Skoda/VW Connected Website](https://www.msg-volkswagen.de/).
+They were reverse engineered from [the official Skoda/VW Connect Website](https://www.msg-volkswagen.de/).

 Your use of these API calls is entirely at your own risk.
 They are neither officially provided nor sanctioned.